Tokyo Scoring Strings Essentials

 Tokyo Scoring Strings Essentials features five independently recorded sections (Violins 1, Violins 2, Viola, Cello, Bass), as well as an Ensemble Patch, in a typical Japanese ensemble size (8/6/4/4/3) suitable for small and large productions alike.

-Tokyo Studio Strings Essentials includes a well-rounded set of articulations recorded in superb detail.
+Tokyo Scoring Strings Essentials includes a well-rounded set of articulations recorded in superb detail.
 We have paid particular attention to delivering outstanding legato as well as the agility and crisp short notes that are such a strength of smaller Japanese string sections.
 You’ll be able to easily write and mock-up sweeping melodies, intimate legato, and aggressive agile passages.

 Articulations